 Convertkit is great on the back end, but I’m not a huge fan of how thier forms look.
 Enter Convertbox, which not only helps me create beautiful Forms, but also makes it super easy to display them across my site.

 I especially like that I can target if people have been to my site before and based on what post or page their on.
-For example it doesn’t make a lot of sense to have an opt-in to my Perfect Pin Checklist, on my Legal Guide Page.
+For example it doesn’t make a lot of sense to have an opt-in to my Blogging Success Planner, on my Legal Guide Page.
 Covertbox makes it easy to ensure I’m showing the best opt-in all the time.

 While it isn’t cheap, the nice thing about it is that it’s a one-time cost, not a subscription model, because those subscriptions can really add up.

 There are approximately a gazillion moving peices when it comes to blogging, and trying to keep it all organized can be a challenge to say the least.
 But these tools help make that challenge a little easier….

 41. Airtable, spreadsheets you’ll actually enjoy

 I am not a huge spreadsheet fan, but they can be super handy to stay organized.
 And even though I don’t love spreadsheets I friggin LOVE Airtable.

 It’s free and it does so much, it basically makes using spreadsheets super easy for those of us who don’t totally love them.
 Plus you don’t have to use spreadsheets in there if you don’t want to you can layout the information in all sorts of ways.